himanshukj17122000/Data-Analysis-Kickstarter/README.md

-### What Makes a Successful Project Idea in the USA
+### What Makes a Successful Project Idea in the USA?

 For this project we decided to use the kickstart Dataset from Kaggle.
 There are 323750 rows and 13 relevant columns in this dataset.
 Kickstarter is a global